ydah/rubocop-rspec-extra/README.md

 [`lib/rubocop/cop/rspec/extra`](lib/rubocop/cop/rspec/extra), and contain
 examples/documentation.

-In your `.rubocop.yml`, you may treat the Committee cops just like any other cop.
+In your `.rubocop.yml`, you may treat the RSpec extra cops just like any other cop.
 For example:

 ```yaml